monkeydluppy/my-crypto-portfolio/README.md

     pip install -r requirements.txt

-Go to alerts.py and portfolio.py and put your API key in api_key = 'Your-API-here'
+Go to alerts.py and portfolio.py and put your API key in api_key = 'Your-API-Key'

 [Get your API key here.](https://coinmarketcap.com/api/)